selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-cooperative.md

 permalink: /cardano-catalyst/proposal/health-cooperative/
 ---

-## Cardano Catalyst Proposal - Powering a Health Cooperative using Cardano, by selfdriven
+## Cardano Catalyst Proposal - Powering a Health Cooperative using Cardano, by selfdriven & beHub

 A cooperative as a form of business.